Text version of this lessonExpand

 SERP

 Search Engine Results Page.
-Your page competes for attention alongside ads, images, videos, Q&A modules, maps, forum results, and other organic listings.
+Your page competes for attention alongside ads, images, videos, Q&A modules, maps, case review results, and other organic listings.

 Start with the definition: what SEO is actually optimizing